SGrinstead/Launch_Mod2Week4_Assessment/README.md

             public int Id { get; set; }
             public string Name { get; set; }
             public int Zipcode { get; set; }
+            public List<Bike> Bikes { get; set; } = new List<Bike>();
         }
     }
     ```

 3. When adding a new pizza table to our database, which of the following two commands would we run first?
 Why is it important to run these two line in that order?

+We first run the add-migration command.
+This finds all of the changes to make to the database to support our class structure.
+If we update the database first, it won't save any of these changes to the database.
     ```
     add-migration AddPizzaTable
     ```